AGCoL

 1. The last line confirms that the NCBI radio button should be selected for Convert.

-2. It shows that there are 9 chromosomes, which will be converted to symap files.
+2. It shows that there are 9 chromosomes to be converted to symap files.

 3. It confirms that an mRNA and exons are found for each protein-coding gene.